EB-2 / EB-3 Employment-Based Permanent Residency

 Some agents overcharge newcomers for translations, notarisation, apostilles, or courier services for United States, and may produce documents that are not accepted by official authorities.

-Scammers impersonate airport staff, immigration officers, or travel agents and claim you must pay a special fee to enter United States, avoid questioning, release documents, or fast-track border checks.
+Scammers impersonate airport staff, immigration officers, or travel agents and claim you must pay a special fee to enter United States, avoid questioning, release documents, or fast-track bor

 Scammers advertise fake apartments in United States, pressure newcomers to transfer a deposit before viewing, and disappear after sending a fake lease or copied property photos.